Escort fighter: In US Army Air Force service

-This forced the United States Army Air Force to come to the conclusion that their B-17 bombers needed to do something to reduce losses, and that escorts had an appreciable benefit in reducing the rate of losses, particularly as German interception efforts had expanded in intensity substantially, to the point where unescorted bombing missions came to be discouraged.
+This forced the United States Army Air Force to come to the conclusion that their B-17 bombers needed to do something to reduce losses, and that escorts had an appreciable benefit in reducing the rate of losses, particularly as the intensity of German interception efforts had grown substantially, to the point where unescorted bombing missions came to be discouraged.
 This realisation eventually led to the development of long range escort fighters.
 A series of unrelated developments had left the US in the position of being able to quickly address this need.
 Prior to their entry into the war, the USAAF fighter forces were interested in bomber destroyers and developed a series of cannon-armed aircraft, among which, the Lockheed P-38 Lightning was large enough to also have a large fuel capacity.
 Unlike earlier twin-engine designs like the Bf 110, the Lightning proved to be competitive with the German fighters it faced, permitting it to be easily adapted to the escort role through the use of drop tanks.
 On 3 March 1944, the 55th Fighter Group flew their P-38s over Berlin.

 Further adaptations quickly followed.
-The Republic P-47 Thunderbolt mounted a powerful engine that allowed it to carry large loads, this made it suitable in the fighter-bomber role as well as giving it the ability to carry large fuel tanks.
+The Republic P-47 Thunderbolt mounted a powerful engine that allowed it to carry large loads.
+This made it suitable in the fighter-bomber role, as well as giving it the ability to carry large fuel tanks.
 Finally, the extremely high efficiency of the laminar-flow wing on the Merlin-powered North American P-51 Mustang gave it unparalleled range even on internal fuel, and with external tanks, it could cover most of Europe.
 Although not designed for the escort role, the P-51 remains the canonical example of the class.